OffcierCia/ultimate-defi-research-base/README.md

 - [A DLT-based Smart Contract Architecture for Atomic and Scalable Trading](https://arxiv.org/pdf/2105.02937.pdf) -  In this paper, authors propose an atomic, scalable and privacy-preserving protocol that enables secure and dynamic updates.
 Then develop a smart contract-based Credit-Note System (CNS) that allows participants to lock funds before a state channel initialisation, which enhances flexibility and efficiency.

-- [Exploring Etherum Data Stores: A Cost and Performance Comparison ](https://arxiv.org/pdf/2105.10520.pdf) -In this work, authors examine a comprehensive set of data management approaches for ETH apps and assess the associated cost in gas as well as the retrieval performance.
+- [Exploring Ethereum Data Stores: A Cost and Performance Comparison ](https://arxiv.org/pdf/2105.10520.pdf) -In this work, authors examine a comprehensive set of data management approaches for ETH apps and assess the associated cost in gas as well as the retrieval performance.

 - [A Systematic Literature Review on Blockchain Governance](https://arxiv.org/pdf/2105.05460.pdf) - This study comprehensively investigates blockchain governance via 5W1H questions.